Adele Girard: Biography

 In 1946, Marsala found a job at ABC as a studio musician while Girard worked for NBC.
 Although Marsala was unhappy with the work, he wrote the song "Don't Cry Joe" which became a hit when it was recorded by Frank Sinatra.
 Inspired by a photograph of Aspen in Life magazine, they bought a station wagon and moved to Colorado.
-Marsala co-wrote the musical I've Had It which made fun of Aspen's mixture of cowboys and classical musicians.
+Marsala co-wrote the musical I've Had It, which made fun of Aspen's mixture of cowboys and classical musicians.
 Girard sang in the leading role.

 Although Marsala tried to take the show beyond Colorado, he was unsuccessful, and in 1954 the couple returned to New York City where Marsala helped start a music publishing company, Beatrice Music, that bore Adele Girard's first name.
 Girad returned to studio work.
 Beatrice Music was bought by Seeburg Music Corporation in 1962 and Marsala was hired as vice president.
 He helped organize the album Warm and Sentimental by clarinetist Bobby Gordon on which Girard recorded.

 Back in Chicago, Girard drifted out of music and spent her time restoring furniture, drawing, painting, and ice skating.
 When Seeburg struggled financially, she and Marsala moved to California, where she was hired to teach drama at the University of California.
 She played piano for some of the shows and occasionally filled an acting role.
 She and Marsala performed publicly for the last time in 1970 during a two-week residency at Donte's in North Hollywood, where visiting sidemen included Shelly Manne, Dick Cary, Neil Hefti, and Leonard Feather.
 After Marsala died in 1978, Girard performed at venues along the California coast, sometimes accompanied by Bobby Gordon.
 Despite having suffered two strokes, she agreed to record the album Don't Let It End (Arbors, 1991) with Gordon.

-The song was Joe Marsala's tribute to the swing era.
+The song was Marsala's tribute to the swing era.
 Girard died from congestive heart failure in Denver, Colorado, in 1993.